KarrLab/obj_tables/docs/migration.rst

 The user must have access rights that allow them to clone the data repo and schema repo.

 Limitations
 ----------------------------------------------

 As of August 2019 the implementation of migration has these limitation:

 * Migration requires that schemas and data files be stored in Git repositories -- no other version control systems are supported.
-* The schema must be stored in a repository.
 * Only one schema file per schema repo is supported.
 * Migration of large data files runs slowly.
-* Options that store a migrate file in a different location than its data file are not exposed at the command line.
+* Options that store a migrated file in a different location than its data file are not exposed at the command line.